Uauy-Lab/bioruby-polymarker/app/views/markdown/_home.md

 Request primers
 ===============

-PolyMarker is an automated bioinformatics pipeline for SNP assay development which increases the probability of generating homoeologue-specific assays for polyploid wheat.
-PolyMarker generates a multiple alignment between the target SNP sequence and the IWGSC chromosome survey sequences ([IWGSC, 2014](http://dx.doi.org/10.1126/science.1251788) ) for each of the three wheat genomes.
-It then generates a mask with informative positions which are highlighted with respect to the target genome.
+PolyMarker is an automated bioinformatics pipeline for SNP assay development which increases the probability of generating homoeologue-specific assays for polyploid species.
+PolyMarker generates a multiple alignment between the target SNP sequence and the selected reference genome (from the drop off menu in green below).
+It then generates a mask with informative polymorphic positions between homoeologs which are highlighted with respect to the target genome.

 See [About](/about) to know how to prepare your input.

-We have [designed primers](/designed_primers) for the iSelect 90K chip and the Axiom 820k chip.
+For wheat, we have [designed primers](/designed_primers) for the iSelect 90K chip and the Axiom 820k chip.